 As accounting officer, the Executive Principal has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management achieved in return for the taxpayer resources received.

-The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the Trust has delivered improved value for money during the year in the following ways:
+The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The Accounting Officer for the Trust, supported by the Chief Operating Officer has delivered improved value for money during the year by:

-- Continuing to promote a cashless environment which is constantly improving. - The Trust regularly reviews its contracts with a view to seeking best value return.
-This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc. During the year a contracts register has been implemented which allows greater control over contract management. - A focus on staffing levels continues.
-Rigorous reviews take place for all resignations and appointments in order to ensure financial stability and effective staffing levels remain in place.
+- Annual reviews of contracts with a view to seeking best value return.
+This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc. During the year all contracts were uploaded onto the Trust's compliance software which enables greater control over contract management. - A focus on staffing levels continues to ensure staffing levels reflect the reduction to PAN whilst supporting the delivery of the Trust's broad and balanced curriculum.
+Rigorous reviews continue to occur for all resignations and appointments to ensure best value and effective staffing levels remain in place. - Implementation of Good Estates Management (supported by the Link Estates Trustee) is enabling greater scrutiny of utilities spend.